Amsterdam/signals/docs/topics/signalen-and-standard-for-public-code.md

 ## [Publish with an open license](https://standard.publiccode.net/criteria/open-licenses.html)

-- [ ]
+- [ ] compliant with this criterion.

 Requirement | meets | links and notes
 -----|-----|-----
 All code and documentation MUST be licensed such that it may be freely reusable, changeable and redistributable. | Yes | [Mozilla license](https://github.com/Amsterdam/signals/blob/master/LICENSE), would be nice to add SPDX license identifiers to files.
 Software source code MUST be licensed under an OSI-approved open source license. | yes | [MPL-2.0](https://opensource.org/licenses/MPL-2.0)
 All code MUST be published with a license file. | yes |
+Contributors MUST NOT be required to transfer copyright of their contributions to the codebase. |  |
 All source code files in the codebase SHOULD include a copyright notice and a license header. | no |
 Codebases MAY have multiple licenses for different types of code and documentation. |  |
-Documentation MAY be published under Creative Commons licenses that are NOT ‘no derivatives’ or ‘non-commercial’. |  |

 ## [Use a coherent style](https://standard.publiccode.net/criteria/style.html)

-- [ ]
+- [ ] compliant with this criterion.

 Requirement | meets | links and notes
 -----|-----|-----